Pablo1644/Frogs-game/README.md

 - **Win Condition**: Arrange all frogs in ascending order from left to right to win the game.
 - **Moves Counter**: Tracks the number of moves made by the player.
 - **Game Over Alert**: Displays an alert when the game is won, showing the number of moves taken.
+## Note
+Note:
+- Ensure you have the bg.png, frogICON.jpg, files available in your project directory or update the file names accordingly in the code.
+- Optionally, add screenshots of your game to showcase its visuals.
 ## Installation

 1. Clone the repository: